MENTAL HEALTH CRISIS LINE: 541-440-3532 / 800-866-9780

 In 1971, Adapt welcomed its first patients in Douglas County.
 Adapt was founded at a time of increased local and national attention on the negative health and social consequences of alcohol and other drug addiction.
 Originally providing addiction treatment and prevention services, Adapt now offers comprehensive addiction treatment, mental health care, primary care and prevention services for children, adolescents, adults and families in four Southern Oregon counties—Douglas, Josephine, Coos and Curry.

 The Crossroads Residential Care opens to provide adult residential treatment for men and women in a safe, secure and therapeutic treatment environment.
 The Crossroads is a regional residential treatment center for the greater southwest Oregon.

 School-Based Substance Use Prevention and Intervention services provided to Douglas County school districts.

 Youth Outpatient Treatment Program launched to provide age-appropriate assessment and treatment services for adolescents and their families.

 Deer Creek Youth Residential Treatment Center opens to provide life-changing care for adolescents who struggle with substance use and co-occurring behavioral health conditions.
 Deer Creek is a regional residential treatment center for the greater southwest Oregon.

 Adapt launched intensive outpatient treatment for pregnant and parenting women with substance abuse or substance dependence problems.

-Adapt begins work in cooperation with Drug Court and corrections system to provide treatment and education for offenders with alcohol and other drug dependency problems.
+Adapt begins work in cooperation with the corrections system to provide treatment and education for offenders with alcohol and other drug dependency problems.